-Finally, I want to thank my family, especially my parents.
-There continuous support and endless love, brought me to this position.
-I would like to dedicate this work as a humble thank to them.
-I wish them a place in the heaven after a long healthy and happy life.
+Finally, I want to thank my family for their continuous support and endless love, brought me to this position.
+I would like to dedicate this work as a humble thanking for them.
+May God bless them.

 ABSTRACT

 These papers introduces the basic concepts and principles that underlie computer networking, from the simplest peer-to-peer local area networks to the vastly complex wide area networks that reach across international boundaries and around the world.
 Presents an overview of networking terminology, examine different network topologies and architectures, and focus on the physical components of computer networks, including server and client computers, and cabling and connectors.
 Also investigates what occurs within computers when they are linked and how they send and receive messages, including the standards and protocols that govern network communication.
 It also describes the basic implementation of a network, including detailed information about network topologies, cables, protocols and a lot of network components.
 It discusses system accessing methods and data transmission through different media.
 It provides several solutions for difficult conditions.